Chapter Two: Undergraduate Academic Standards and Guidelines

 IT support

-The Helpdesk provides technical IT-related support to Students, Staff, and Faculty.
-Our Helpdesk is run by U.B. students, who are trained in University-supported operating systems, browsers, and software, as well as for problems with the UBNet account, Canvas, wireless, and other technology on campus.
+The Helpdesk provides technical IT-related support to students, staff, and faculty.
+Our Helpdesk is run by UB students, who are trained in University-supported operating systems, browsers, and software, as well as for problems with the UBNet account, Canvas, wifi, and other technology on campus.
+Academic and Campus Technology Services also provides audiovisual support to student activities and the classrooms.

 Please visit helpdesk.bridgeport.edu or the portal for the helpdesk location, walk up hours, email address, and phone number, along with Online Services and Self-Help Guides.
 Have a school ID number ready or the case number if this is a previously opened support case.
 The Helpdesk is located on the first floor of the Wahlstrom library, in the back behind the Discovery Pavilion.